 Can You Sleep After Botox?

-There is no restriction on sleeping after Botox as long as the positioning is taken into consideration and the timing is appropriate.
+There are no restrictions on sleeping after Botox, as long as positioning is considered and

 In some cases, when a person lies down, chances are the Botox may migrate to other regions.
 It will cause uneven results, such as asymmetry or temporary muscle weakness in the unintended areas.